 How 'Public' is Public International Law?
 Towards a Typology of NGOs and Civil Society Actors

-A version of this paper was first presented at the Carabinieri Officers Academy 3rd International Conference, “The Protection of Civilian Population in Warfare — The Role of Humanitarian Organizations and Civil Society”, Rome, 27‐28 October 2017.
+Presented at the Carabinieri Officers Academy 3rd International Conference, “The Protection of Civilian Population in Warfare — The Role of Humanitarian Organizations and Civil Society”, Rome, 27‐28 October 2017.
 Forthcoming in Global Governance, vol 24 (2018), pp. 159-169.

 Date Written: October 28, 2017